Daily Student Life

 Arrival and Dismissal

 Students who arrive after the 7:45 am bell must check in at the office.
-Students who leave prior to 3:05 pm must check out at the office.
-If you need to pick your student up early from school, please report to the office and your child will be brought down to meet you.
+Students who leave prior to 3:00 pm must check out at the office.
+If you need to pick your student up early from school, please report to the office and your child will come to meet you.

 Assemblies are an important part of education.
 Students must behave appropriately to participate in these activities.